cornyyumi/MSA-2022-Phase-2--Backend/2. Backend/MSA.Phase2.Weatherman/MSA.Phase2.Weatherman/README.md

 **Note: There is currently a bug where a response isn't given when the user tries to add (POST) the weather detail of a city, and there is already a city with the same Weather id in the database**.\
 ![image](https://user-images.githubusercontent.com/51344267/183556712-f3d9977c-71ec-4335-9a0c-fe646669ba44.png)\
+Weather id of `804` is to indicate that the current weather is "Cloudy".
 For example, the user tries to add the weather for "London", and the Weather id of London is `804`.
 However the user will not get a response back as the weather id of "Auckland" is already in the database, with the same weather id of `804`.

 This error is due to the error in my database not allowing duplicate sets of the same `Weather` data with the same `id` (As it is the primary key).
 This is definitely fixable, however due to the lack of time since submission date of Phase 2 is close, I will leave it untouched.